pivotal/docs-tas-adapter/install.md

       ...
     ```

-## <a id="configure-installation-settings"></a>Configuring the installation settings
+## <a id="configure-installation-settings"></a>Configure the installation settings

-1. If you do not already have a certificate and private key pair for HTTPS ingress to the Application Service Adapter API, generate a self-signed certificate.
+1. If you do not already have a certificate and private keypair for HTTPS ingress to the Application Service Adapter API, generate a self-signed certificate.

    If you are using `openssl`, or `libressl v3.1.0` or later: